biji/simplenetspeed/README.md

 - [x] Added space b/w speed and their units
 - [x] Human readable stylesheet // used minimum width and removed repetitive codes
 - [x] Used ES6 classes for less code and more efficent javascript
 - [x] Right Click to toggle visibility of total data used //If you will Right click on 5th mode i.e. total speed mode then total speed counter will reset to 0 MB.

+#### Changelog for October Month :
 - [x] If network is not connected, then after 12 sec display text "--" for 1st mode, "----" for 2nd mode, "------" for 3rd mode, "--------" for 4th mode, for fifth mode it will display total data used(MB), Normal Right click functionality will show total data used except in 5th mode
 - [x] Easy Vertical Aligment for Dash to panel or Big Screen users, to enable this Right Click on any mode continuosly for four times to enable/disable vertical align, to make vertical Alignment default then manually change ```isVertical``` value to `true` in `extension.js` located in `~/.local/share/gnome-shell/extensions/netspeedsimplified@prateekmedia.extension`
-*(If you have vertical align enabled then in mode 5 you will see " -v" written after total net speed)*,
+*(If you have vertical align enabled then in mode 5 you will see " -v" written after total net speed)*
 ***Tip : You can also change font size in vertical alignment to your liking by middle mouse click on the speed***
 - [x] Easy Switch to Old Icons from simplenetspeed extension, to enable this Left Click continuosly for six or seven times to enable/disable old icons, to make old icons default then manually change ```useOldIcon``` value to `true` in `extension.js` located in `~/.local/share/gnome-shell/extensions/netspeedsimplified@prateekmedia.extension`
-*(If you have old icons enabled then in mode 5 you will see " -o" written after total net speed)*,
+*(If you have old icons enabled then in mode 5 you will see " -o" written after total net speed)*

 #### Todo :
 ***Nothing TODO***